macos-fuse-t/scorpi-hv/README.md

    EOF
    ./builddir/scorpi-hv -f ./linux-vm.yaml
    ```
-   To use a graphical viewer, refer to the following reference project: [ScorpiViewer](https://github.com/macos-fuse-t/ScorpiViewer)
+   To use a graphical viewer (macOS), refer to the following reference project: [ScorpiViewer](https://github.com/macos-fuse-t/ScorpiViewer)

-## Running a Windows VM
+## Running a Windows VM on macOS

-1. Download a Windows ARM<sub>64</sub> ISO
+1. Download a Windows ARM64 ISO
 2. Create an empty disk with:
    ```sh
    mkfile -n [size] [img_file]